2012cericc/CLI-Flashcards/README.md

 ## Features
 - shuffled cards between rounds
-- ability to hide cards if the user already knows it
+- hide cards if the user already knows it
 - reset hidden status of all cards
 - ability to use multiple flashcard files
 - detect and indicate formatting errors in flashcard files
+- time each round
   - print fastest time taken to complete a round
   - print time it took to complete the round
   - print previous time to complete a round
 - print number of non hidden cards at start of round
  - print current card number for each card
 - change reset/replay prompts to be a menu so that there is only 1 prompt
   - save non-hidden cards in a new file for later use
+  - ability to add another flashcard file after a round

 ## Features to add
 - undo hide of the previous card if applicable
 - flag cards in text file to never show again unless desired
 - GUI version, maybe Tkinter?
 - guard against multiple question/answer separators in a text file line
+- guard against blank flashcard files
-- ability to add another flashcard file after a round (enable tab completion)
+- make adding another flashcard file easier with some sort of tab completion

 ## Improvements to make
 - find a more human readable way to format flashcard text file